pyth-network/pyth-gitbook/consumers/best-practices.md

 2. Give the protocol a "last look" to decide which transactions to accept.
    In traditional finance, some exchanges give market makers a chance to walk back a trade offer after a someone else has requested it.
    Protocols can implement this technique by splitting transactions into two parts: a request and a fulfillment.
-   First, the user requests an action to be performed with the current Pyth price.
+   In the first transaction, the user requests to perform an action.
-   Then, the protocol chooses to fulfil or deny that request with a time delay, at which point it can observe any changes to the Pyth price.
+   In the second transaction, the protocol chooses whether or not to fulfill the user's request; this step can be implemented as a permissionless operation.
-   This second step can be implemented as a permissionless operation.
+   The protocol can require a short delay between the two transactions, and the user's request gets fulfilled at the Pyth price as of the second transaction.
-   This approach gives the protocol extra time to observe price changes, giving it a head start in the latency race.
+   This technique gives the protocol extra time to observe price changes, giving it a head start in the latency race.

 # Confidence Intervals